 It is a good thing that you are planning to open a new business.
 And you are planning to expand your current business, but do you realize some laws govern your intentions?
 Maybe not, but do not worry you have landed at just the right place.

 Business law is a broad area of law.
-In a nutshell, business law is the doctrine that helps a business owner in understanding how to form and run the business.
+In a nutshell, business law is the doctrine that helps a business owner in understanding how to form and run a business.
 Activities such as starting a business, buying an existing business, managing the business, and closing or selling off the business are covered under business law.
 Let us discuss them briefly here.

 Forming a business

 Whatever type of business is decided, there are laws that govern its formation.
 These laws let a business owner know the prerequisites of forming a business.
 Most of the time business owners hire business lawyers for these activities.
 These business lawyers are the ones who guide and advise the business owner according to the prevailing laws of the state or country.
-It involves matters of formation, liability, taxation and human capital.
+It involves matters of formation, liability, taxation, and human capital.

 Buying a business:

 Let us just say you intend on buying an existing business.
-Well, we say it is a good idea, why waste energy in forming a business when you can buy one.
+Well, we say it is a good idea, why waste energy in forming a business when you can buy one?
 Right?
-What a business owner must understand is that while forming a business is somewhat a tough task, buying an existing business has its loopholes.
+What a business owner must understand is that while forming a business is somewhat of a tough task, buying an existing business has its loopholes.
 A good business lawyer will understand all of this and will make life easy for the business owner.

 Managing a business:

-Laws that govern business law provides detail for the management of the business as well.
+Laws that govern business law provide detail for the management of the business as well.
 A good business lawyer will be well versed in understanding all of them and can guide the business owner accordingly.